devashishsoni1998/devashishsoni1998/README.md

 ![github-header-image](https://github.com/user-attachments/assets/1eb88cf5-86dc-49bd-8726-65fd24b7aea1)

 #### A passionate Data Scientist and Machine Learning .I have hands-on experience in data analysis, visualization, and building machine learning models.
-![A passionate Data Scientist and Machine Learning .I have hands-on experience in data analysis, visualization, and building machine learning models.]

-I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

 Skills:  **Programming Languages:** Python, SQL - **Data Visualization:** Tableau, PowerBI - **Machine Learning:** Decision Tree, Random Forest, KNN, Naive Bayes - **Deep Learning:** CNNs, Transfer Learning - **Libraries:** scikit-learn, pandas, numpy, matplotlib, seaborn, OpenCV